Last Updated on

 |Comment by Cobourg Internet||Local business.
 Good local support.||Good uptime.
 Support willing but weak.
 Speed limited in some locations.||This is service that I use.
 Fibre not available.||Mostly for Rural use.|

-Bell has installed fibre to the home in many locations so very fast speeds (1.5GBps) are available in some parts of Cobourg.
+Bell has installed fibre to the home in many locations so very fast speeds (1.5GBps) are available in many parts of Cobourg.
 But some locations still have very slow service (10Mbps) – you have to check here.
 The above is their middle of the road Fibre service – Note that “Fibe” is their brand and does not mean you will get fibre.
 If you do have fibre, you can also get TV and don’t need a dish.

 See also the following: